-Joyce Wheeler holds bachelor of music performance and music education degrees from Drake University, where she studied with Dr. James Luke.
+Joyce Wheeler holds a bachelor of music performance and music education degrees from Drake University, where she studied with Dr. James Luke.
 She studied clarinet performance with Mitchell Lurie while attending graduate school at the University of Southern California.
 Ms. Wheeler is a member of the Des Moines Symphony Orchestra, the Symphony Wind Quintet, Amadeus Trio and the Stadler Ensemble.
-She has performed as soloist with the Des Moines Community Orchestra and the Wartburg Symphony.
+She has performed as a soloist with the Des Moines Community Orchestra and the Wartburg Symphony.
 In addition, she has appeared with Des Moines Metro Opera, Iowa Composers Forum, the Nebraska Chamber Orchestra, Quad Cities Mozart Festival, Glorianna Productions touring company of New York, and at the National Association of College Wind and Percussion Instructors national convention.

 Member of the Orchestra since

 Recording with Earl Wild...playing Mahler Symphonies

 How I got started playing my instrument

 When my family moved to another state, there was no orchestra at my school (I played the cello), and since most of my friends were in the band, I started the clarinet because I loved the sound.